 Myth: Prostate cancer is hereditary and can’t be prevented.

-Fact: While a family history of prostate cancer increases your risk of developing prostate cancer, other lifestyle factors such as a healthy diet, regular exercise, and avoiding tobacco may contribute to reducing the risk.
-If you have a family history of prostate cancer, make sure to speak to your doctor to keep up to date with prostate health screenings so that if prostate cancer develops, it can be detected early.
+Fact: It’s true that prostate cancer runs in families and a family history increases your risk of developing prostate cancer.
+However, other lifestyle factors such as a healthy diet, regular exercise, and avoiding tobacco may contribute to reducing the risk.
+If you have a family history of prostate cancer, make sure to speak to your doctor to keep up to date with prostate cancer screenings so that if it develops, it can be detected early.

 Myth: Prostate cancer always requires treatment.